core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Note the presence of an application payload in the KUDOS message Request #1 and in the non-KUDOS message Request #2, both of which are composed as PUT requests.
 That request method is part of the encrypted payload, since it is protected by OSCORE.

-Also note the fact that the KUDOS message Response #1 is composed as a 4.01 (Unauthorized) response, while the non-KUDOS message Response #2 is composed as a 2.04 (Changed) repsonse.
+Also note the fact that the KUDOS message Response #1 is composed as a 4.01 (Unauthorized) response, while the non-KUDOS message Response #2 is composed as a 2.04 (Changed) response.
 Those response codes are part of the encrypted payload, since they are protected by OSCORE.

 The example uses the same notation 'Comb(a,b)' used in {{ssec-derive-ctx-client-init}}.